intersystems-community/vscode-objectscript/docs/Studio.md

 ## XML Import/Export Commands

-The [InterSystems ObjectScript extension](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) provides commands for importing and exporing XML files.
+The [InterSystems ObjectScript extension](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) provides commands for importing and exporting XML files.
 The commands can be invoked from [the command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) under the titles `Import XML Files...` and `Export Documents to XML File...`.
 These commands require an active server connection (the one from the currently opened document will be used if one is open), and the server's version must be 2023.2 or greater.

 ## Keyboard Shortcuts